scottyschup/ruby-curriculum/w1d2/style/method-decomposition.md

 ```

 Let's start breaking this method into smaller methods.
 What are the
-steps that we take in this one super long method?
+steps that we take in this one fairly long method?

 1. Split the drinks into arrays of alcohols and mixers
 2. Shuffle the alcohol and mixer arrays